History of Wisconsin: Pre-Columbian history

 The Early Woodland Period began in 1000 BC as plants became an increasingly important part of the people's diet.
 Small scale agriculture and pottery arrived in southern Wisconsin at this time.
 The primary crops were maize, beans and squash.
 Agriculture, however, could not sufficiently support these people, who also had to hunt and gather.
 Agriculture at this time was more akin to gardening than to farming.
 Villages emerged along rivers, streams and lakes, and the earliest earthen burial mounds were constructed.
 The Havana Hopewell culture arrived in Wisconsin in the Middle Woodland Period, settling along the Mississippi River.
 The Hopewell people connected Wisconsin to their trade practices, which stretched from Ohio to Yellowstone and from Wisconsin to the Gulf of Mexico.
 They constructed elaborate mounds, made elaborately decorated pottery and brought a wide range of traded minerals to the area.
 The Hopewell people may have influenced the other inhabitants of Wisconsin, rather than displacing them.
 The Late Woodland Period began in about 400 AD, following the disappearance of the Hopewell culture from the area.
 The people of Wisconsin first used the bow and arrow in the final centuries of the Woodland Period, and agriculture continued to be practiced in the southern part of the state.
-The effigy mound culture dominated Southern Wisconsin during this time, building earthen mounds in the shapes of animals.
-Unlike earlier mounds, many of these were not used for burials.
+The effigy mound culture dominated Southern Wisconsin during this time, building earthen burial mounds in the shapes of animals.
 Examples of effigy mounds still exist at High Cliff State Park and at Lizard Mound County Park.
 In northern Wisconsin people continued to survive on hunting and gathering, and constructed conical mounds.